ilya0/IoTAirsensor/README.md

-Wiring for the project will go as such
+In order to get the project to work wiring need to be connected as per these diagrams

 ![](https://github.com/ilya0/IoTAirsensor/blob/master/Wiring%20images/MQ135-ESP8266.jpg)